 - Double Coat: With a thick double coat, water has a hard time getting through.
 That means your German shepherd can stay warmer for longer.

-Compared to many other dogs, such as the Pug or Frenchie, German shepherds will have a huge physical advantage in water.
+Compared to many other dogs, such as the Pug or French Bulldog, German shepherds will have a huge physical advantage in water.
 So while they’re not technically built for water, they still possess all the traits that’ll help them thrive while swimming.

 When Should I Not Let My German Shepherd Swim?